ccchristiant/workshop-react-native-part-2/README.md

 You could add more feature such as :

 - More details about the current weather and the forecasts
+- A data refresh
 - A search bar with an optional autocomplete for cities name
-- Store several cities weather page
+- Storing several cities weather page

 Or, if you want to customize your app to your tastes, just add some styling.